colo76/sample-websocket/README.md

 ### Sample Websocket endpoint with tyrus reference implementation

-A simple webSocket server coded using tyrus.
+A simple webSocket server coded using Tyrus.
 [Tyrus is the open source JSR 356 - Java API for WebSocket reference implementation](https://tyrus-project.github.io/)

 In this example we deploy a WebSocket endpoint which checks if a given word is Palindrome or not.
 A palindrome is a word, phrase, number, or other sequence of characters which reads the same backward as forward.